samirsebbah/capstone_project/readme.md

 ### More opportunities

-1. Adopt a scaling cusomized for each of the composite features.
-The data distributions are different, some distrbutions are nearing zero and bearily visible on the plots.
+1. Adopt a scaling customized for each of the composite features.
+The data distributions are different, some distrbutions are nearing zero and barely visible on the plots.
 2. Outliers are present in every measure, finding a strategy to handle those in order to bring more stability to the learning process in the ML model

 ## Data processing architecture

-We used Google drive and Colab as the development enviorment in the data processing steps.
+We used Google drive and Colab as the development environment in the data processing steps.
 Google drive offer storage and APIs to pulled Kaggle data and store large amount of data and access it during development.

 The diagram below highlights the different components of the data processing step.
 1. raw data is pulled from Kaggle into Google drive
 2. After sampling, scaling and PCA models are build for each composite features.
 3. The scaling and pca models are saved after training
-4. The PCs of the scaled data are saved for busequent modeling steps
+4. The PCs of the scaled data are saved for subsequent modeling steps

 <div style="text-align: center;">
 <img src="figures/dataarchitecture.jpg" alt="architecture" width="500"/>